homayounsr/Sentiment-Classification-using-IMDB-reviews-and-AWS/README.md

 | 0.88   | 0.62   | 0.61   | 0.62   |

 ### 4. Addressing Class Imbalance
-Through this project, I made several key findings:
-- BlazingText cannot deal with class imbalance
-- The lack of change in the accuracy of the XGBoost model after oversampling illustrates that the issue with low accuracy may not solely be due to class imbalance.
-Consequently, the hypothesis regarding the inadequacy of data became more pronounced after observing the accuracy of this model.
-- The best model is XGBoost paired with PCA.
-It's fast and delivers acceptable accuracy due to the number of data.

-Based on these results, oversampleing using RandomOverSampler method from the imblearn library was done.
+Based on these results, synthesizing reviews using RandomOverSampler method from the imblearn library was done.
 The plot of data after oversampling is showing below:
 <img src="./Plots/class balance.png"  />

 The XGBoost model was rebuilt, and the output of the final model is displayed below: